jasonwadsworth/jasonwadsworth.github.io/_posts/2024-05-06-adding-paid-features-to-saas.md

 - Don’t forget about your neighbors
 - Always be aware of cost

-If you want to hear some more thoughts on this topic check out the presentation I recently did on this subject.
+If you want to hear some more thoughts on this topic check out the [presentation](https://www.youtube.com/watch?v=x0F9I8tuKNY) I recently did on this subject with the [#BelieveInServerless](https://believeinserverless.com) group.
 There was a lot of great discussion that followed the presentation.